nalbarr/portfolio/docs/areas.md

 ## Connected and Informed Consumers, Graphs, Knowledge Graphs
 Ask yourself this question?
 Does the product you use really help you?
 Do you find yourself having to look for right information but get frustrated?
 So much - you may even look for another product?

-Clients often start with describing painful stories like: ... *Getting lost in silos of data*, *forced to use multiple tools to do the same task*, *not knowing how to search in order to get more informed to advance towards your goal*.
+Clients often start with describing painful stories like: ... *Getting lost in silos of data*, *forced to use multiple tools to do the same task*, *not knowing how to find information to reach goal or complete a task*.

 Enter the accelerating industry trend of the *Connected and Informed Consumer*.